3 Expert Tips for Selling a House Without a Realtor in Tennessee

 Buyer Interactions: When showing your home, be polite and informative but avoid hovering.
 Give buyers space to explore and ask questions.

 Open Houses: Plan and promote open houses to attract more buyers.
 Share details on social media and update your FSBO and MLS listings with the open house info.
-Place signs at nearby intersections to guide visitors, but check local rules first.
+Place yard signs at nearby intersections to guide visitors, but check local laws first.

 Follow-Up: After showings, follow up with buyers or their agents to gather feedback.
-This can provide valuable insights and help you make necessary adjustments.
+Valuable insights can help you make necessary adjustments.

 Tip #3: Negotiate and Close the Sale